-From hospital straight onto the street: Problems involved in providing medical and psychological help to homeless people
+Problems in providing medical and psychological help to the homeless

 Major issues involved in providing palliative and medical care to the homeless have been discussed in the Federation’s Public Chamber,